gridsuite/deployment/README.md

 `$ cd postgresql-13.1`

 ` $ ./configure --without-readline --prefix=/path/to/where/you/want/to/install/postgres/data`

 If you want readline library to be used by your psql client,  install it in your machine and remove --without-readline from the
  ./configure command.

 `$ make`

  you can add -jX for parallel installation where X in a number >= 2

 `$ make install`

-(You can find the installation details in the Install file)
+(You can find the installation details in the Install file) then:

-then `$ cd /path/to/where/you/want/to/install/postgres`
+`$ cd /path/to/where/you/want/to/install/postgres`

-Init the database: `$ bin/initdb -D ./data`
+Init the database:

+ `$ bin/initdb -D ./data`

 Now you can launch postgres server: